call for a free consultation (800) 242-2962

 The symptoms and treatments for burns will depend on the type.
 Electrical burns, for example, might not show outer signs of damage, but can severely damage the body internally.
 After any kind of burn, shock, or ingestion of harsh chemicals, go to the hospital.
 Prompt treatment can help prevent permanent scarring, disfigurement, and infections.
 You need professional help to treat your specific type and degree of burn.

 A personal injury lawsuit aims to compensate burn victims for all of these losses and more.
-With help from the Atlanta personal injury lawyers at Butler Prather LLP, your injury lawsuit in Georgia doesn’t have to be daunting.
+With help from the Atlanta, GA personal injury lawyers at Butler Prather LLP, your injury lawsuit doesn’t have to be daunting.
 Our exceptional legal team will take care of the red tape for you.
 We can easily navigate Georgia’s civil legal system, maximizing compensation for catastrophic burn injuries.
 For a free consultation to discuss your recent incident, contact our team today.
-Call us in Atlanta today!
-(404) 321-1700
+Call us today at (404) 321-1700.